mguoth/Code-Samples/Software Framework - Simple Worfklow/Readme.md

 The execution of workflow has successfully completed.
 ```

-## The user defined workflows
+## The user-defined workflows
-This framework is able to process any workflow of supported step types just via provided JSON definition.
-There is no additional code change or compilation needed.
-Such workflow definition can be provided not only by developer but also directly by the user (there is also possibility to develop UI which can be used for creating of workflow definitions instead of using JSON file as input).
+This framework can process any workflow provided just via a JSON definition.
+Such a workflow definition can be also provided directly by the user, as there is no additional code change or compilation needed.
+It is also possible to develop UI, which can be used for creating workflow definitions instead of using JSON file as the input.
+But the workflow definition can contain only supported step types.
+Their implementation is part of the framework [extensions](#Framework extensions).

-## Extensibility
+## Framework extensions
-Developers can also extend this framework about new step types in a very easy way.
+Framework extensions contain the implementation of custom functionality for all steps types, supported by the framework.

-Every step type need to provide a model for step specific parameters ([workflow extensions model](Workflow.Extensions.Model) ) and step type implementation ([workflow extensions](Workflow.Extensions)).
-The implementation must inherit from abstract class `StepBase<TParam>` and must be decorated by `StepAttribute` to provide a string identifier which can be used in the step "Type" property from [workflow definition](#workflow-definition).
+Every step type needs to provide a model for specific parameters and the step type implementation.
+The implementation must inherit from abstract class `StepBase<TParam>` and must be decorated by the `StepAttribute` to provide a string identifier that can be used in the step "Type" property of the workflow definition.

-Step specific parameters model:
+Specific parameters model:

 ```
 public class SendMailParam